-You can then click the Visualize button (in blue, below the top 5 bar chart), to produce a full-sized bar chart of that item.
+You can then click the Visualize button (in blue on the left, below the top 5 bar chart) to produce a full-sized bar chart of that item.
 This is one easy way into Kibana visualization.
 You can then mess around with the properties of the visualization to see what they do!

-Here’s what comes up when you click on Visualize:
+Here’s what came up when I clicked on Visualize: